xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 A CRDT-valued map is like a CRDT object but with potentially infinite instance fields, one for each allowed map key.
 The simplest version is a "lazy map", like [Apache Commons' LazyMap](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LazyMap.html): every key/value pair is implicitly always present in the map, although values are only explicitly constructed in memory as needed, using a predefined factory method.

 Examples:
-- TODO: Add-wins set.
-Ex for archiving documents.
-- TODO: LwwMap.
-Rich text / Quill ex?
-- TODO: file system example?
+- Consider a shared notes app in which users can archive notes, then restore them later.
+To indicate which notes are normal (not archived), we want to store them in a set.
+A unique set won't work: a note can be added (restore) multiple times, either because it is archived and then restored, or because multiple users restore a note concurrently.
+Instead, you can use a lazy map whose keys are the documents and whose values are enable-wins flags; the value of the flag for key `doc` indicates whether `doc` is in the set.
+This construction is the **Add-Wins Set** CRDT.
+- [Quill](https://quilljs.com/) lets you easily display and edit rich text in a browser app.
+In a Quill document, each character has an `attributes` map, which contains arbitrary key-value pairs describing formatting.
+E.g., a bolded character will have the entry `"bold": true`.
+You can model this map as a CRDT using a lazy map with arbitrary keys and LWW register values; the value of the register for key `attr` indicates the current value for `attr`.

-> If you want a non-lazy map, in which keys have explicit membership and can be deleted, you can use a lazy map plus an add-wins set to track which keys are present.
+> If you want a non-lazy map, in which keys have explicit membership and can be deleted (technically needed for the Quill example), you can use a lazy map plus an add-wins set to track which keys are present.

 ### Collections of CRDTs